Pigs-n-Blankets/Pigs-n-Blankets/README.md

 # PIGS-n-BLANKETS
 Pigs-n-Blankets is an e-commerce boutique for pets.
-It features a product catalog, persistant user sessions & a checkout process.
+It features a product catalog, persistant user sessions & a checkout process

 ![](pigs-n-blankets.gif)